tenzap/exif-thumbnail-adder/README.md

 - **usage is discouraged** until pixymeta bug is fixed
 - the existing EXIF tags are read and metadata is rewritten from scratch using what was read
 - [XMP*] tags are kept
 - [InteropIFD] directory is not correctly rewritten leading to problems such as "Bad InteropIFD directory" or "IFD1 pointer references previous InteropIFD directory" or "GPS pointer references previous InteropIFD directory".
 See [pixymeta bug report](https://github.com/dragon66/pixymeta-android/issues/10).
+This issue may lead to problems and even crashes when the app or another reads the output picture because the EXIF metadata gets malformed.

 ## Concerning `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`